sudheerjay/TreeOperations/HELP.md

 				    / \
 				   8   9

-The root is 1 in my case.
+The root is 1 in this case.
 You can change the root in the application properties